adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

  they do not work when it is raining.

- 3. Satellites: The GOES (Geostationary Operational Environmental Satellite) system provides two sources of information about the water vapor \cite{forsythe2015multisensor}: imagery through its water vapor channel (at 4km spatial resolution, 15 min temporal resolution), and sounder retrievals (at 20km spatial resolution, 1hr temporal resolution).
+ 3. Satellites: The GOES (Geostationary Operational Environmental Satellite) system provides two sources of information about the water vapor imagery through its water vapor channel (at 4km spatial resolution, 15 min temporal resolution), and sounder retrievals (at 20km spatial resolution, 1hr temporal resolution).
 Both of these observations, however, are negatively impacted by cloud cover.

  4. GPS-Meteorology: GPS-meteorology (GPS-Met) is a technique that allows GPS receivers to simultaneously perform the multiple functions of position estimation and precipitable water vapor estimation.
 For a given GPS receiver, precipitable water vapor estimates can be made with 30-minute temporal resolution.
-In regions, such as the middle and western U.S., where there is a high density of Continuously Operated GPS Reference Stations (CORS), techniques have been developed to combine the water vapor measurements from multiple stations into 2D and 3D water vapor fields.
+In regions, such as the middle and western U.S., where there is a high density of Continuously Operated GPS Reference Stations (CORS).
+ Techniques have been developed to combine the water vapor measurements from multiple stations into 2D and 3D water vapor fields.
 The spatial resolution of the field depends on the density of GPS stations (spatial Nyquist).
  While GPS-Met currently cannot provide the spatial and temporal resolution of that of GOES satellite, it has the advantage that it is accurate in all weather conditions and not impacted by clouds or precipitation.

-Our solution for the Vaisala Open Weather data challenge is focused on using open source GPS data from a dense network of GPS stations along with in-situ surface meterological observations to obtain a quantity called IPW or Integrated Precipitable Water Vapor.
+Our solution for the Vaisala Open Weather data challenge is focused on using open source GNSS data from a dense network of GNSS stations along with in-situ surface meterological observations to obtain a the amount of precipitable water vapor in the atmosphere.

 Using water vapor our idea is to develop a nowcasting system which takes GPS data, surface meterological data and NEXRAD reflectivity data to generate precipitation nowcasts 1 hour into the future.